![]() |

 I thought to myself, I want a wine list that doesn't take so much effort to choose from, so that I can get on to the real reason for the evening.
 The getting together and the sharing of a meal.
 Not to be dazzled (or blinded) by the wizardry of young somms on the Adderall of ambition.

 I’m truly impressed by these lists.
 But it seems the most important person in the equation, the customer, has been forgotten.
 And while society points a narrow beam of light toward the young generation and humanity appears to be hanging on your every step (they also did it to the boomers), this is not about you.
 It never was.
 It’s about service.
 The duty of one in a service role is to serve.
 To deliver.
-The assist.
+To assist.
 To oblige.
 To offer succor.

 Fortunately on the wine trail in Italy, the labyrinth isn’t at the dining table with a wine list.
 The maze is what comes from the soil of Italy and the hearts of those who toil in the fields.
 There is so much authenticity that one can gleefully surrender to a lifelong walk along a path for which there may be no escape.
 And hopefully some of the upcoming generations will find themselves, not in the elaboration of a well-constructed but inexhaustible tome, but in the gritty, chalky soil of Tuscany, as summer is ending and autumn approaches, with a light wind coming off the nearby sea, the sun high overhead.
 And visible and brilliant for all who want to see.